 The models have been evaluated for accuracy on standardized benchmarks.
 ScandiNLI achieves an accuracy of 80.36% on these tests.
 It is worth mentioning that our configuration of the model returns a score between 1 and 0 for every label and sentence, where 1 indicates a 100% probability of the sentence matching the label.
-Mislabeling would typically present itself as the model providing a somewhat higher or lower number than our own assessment.
+Mislabelling would typically present itself as the model providing a somewhat higher or lower number than our own assessment.
 Since we are trying to detect trends in this paper, this is a manageable problem.
 It should also be mentioned that the benchmark itself was machine translated into Norwegian, making it a suboptimal indicator.
+We did however develop a tool to inspect peculiarities in our data to combat some of these errors.

 We opted for a somewhat tedious approach to verify the quality of our labels.
 We took 50 randomly selected sentences from our corpus and tested our labels on these sentences.
-We then modified the labels that seemed to not not work as intended and reran the model with new labels.
-We found that changing the labels slightly often solved the worst cases of mislabeling.
+We then modified the labels that seemed to not work as intended and reran the model with new labels.
+We found that changing the labels slightly often solved the worst cases of mislabelling.
 This process combines deductive and inductive approaches in a novel way.
 The approach has some promise but could certainly benefit further work.
 This approach also enabled some discoveries.
-We wanted every sentence to have a somewhat high scoring label.
-We thus had to create some new ones as we went along, this yielded some interesting perspectives.
-We also saw that the model was able to infer the context in many cases.
+We wanted every sentence to have at least one label which was above 0.5.
+This was unfortunately not economically feasible in all cases.
+We thus managed to create some new ones as we went along, this yielded some interesting perspectives.
+We also saw that the model was surprisingly able in inferring contexts in many cases, although not all.

 In the end we ended up with 61 labels that capture different aspects of the Alta-controversy.
 It was often the case that our text strings were about several things at once.
-An important label for this analysis is the labels “samesaken” and the label “samiske særrettigheter”.
-“Samesaken” had a high score when something related to the saami were discussed, but “samiske særrettigheter” scored much higher when people thought that the saami were granted special privileges.
+An important label for this analysis is the labels “samesaken” and the label “Samiske særrettigheter”.
+“Samesaken” had a high score when something related to the Sámi was discussed, but “Samiske særrettigheter” scored much higher when people thought that the Sámi were granted special privileges.
 We have used the average yearly scores for different labels to compute trends.
-To look closer into the more interesting developments, we made some tools that enabled us to extract the sentences that were responsible for a trend.
+To look closer into the more interesting developments, we also made a tool that enabled us to extract the sentences that were responsible for a trend.
 This led to many surprises and reconsiderations.
 This combined analysis provided illuminating context for some of the spikes in the trend lines.
+Even thou it was the graveyard of many beloved hypothesis.
 Additionally, it was relevant to pinpoint the exact point where the discourse seemed to pivot.

 Our work process and analysis has primarily been written and conducted in R. All the data was collected through the open API from NB.
 This API had some quirks that we were unable to fully grasp, but it seemed fine in the end.
 We did however have to use Python to set up and run the ScandiNLI Model.
-The testing of the labels were done in google Colab, but the final analysis was done over a couple of days locally on a M1max macbook.
+The testing of the labels was done in google Collab, but the final analysis was done over a couple of days locally on a M1max MacBook.